valentintorres02/memo-test/README.md

 Memo-test game using JS.

- To run the repository properly run 'npm install'
+To run the repository properly:

+1) Run 'npm install'.
+2) Start the server using 'npm run start' and go to the given direction.

+To run the tests:

+1) Use 'npm run cypress-run' and see the results.